hasanuzzamanbe/wp-boilerplate-vue-with-vite/README.md

 ### Make Your Own plugin from boilerplate within 10 sec (Quick Setup 🧞‍♂️)
 No worries!
 It needs just one command to create your own plugin with your Namespaces, Text Domains and Slugs.

-Open directory in terminal (`cd wp-boilerplate-vue-with-vite`)
+Open the directory in the terminal (`cd wp-boilerplate-vue-with-vite`)

 Call aladin 🧞‍♂️ by one command.
-- run: `node aladin` and enter your Plugin Name in command prompt.
+- run: `node aladin` and enter your Plugin Name in the command prompt.

 Aladdin 🧞‍♂️ will make it within a blink.
-Congratulation Everything done 🥳
+Congratulations Everything is done 🥳

-Just find the plugin name and activate it in yor WordPress.
+Just find the plugin name and activate it in your WordPress.
 Run development mode by `npm run dev`

-Yes you can update all those things later also.
+Yes, you can update all those things later also.

 <details>
   <summary>Manual setup(Not recommended): </summary>

   you have to replace all the NameSpaces and slugs.
 You may search and replace in plugin directory. by these keywords bellow.

   `PluginClassName` to yourClassName

   `pluginlowercase` to yourpluginslug,

   `PLUGIN_CONST` to YOUR_PLUGIN_SLUG,

   `PluginName`  to Your Plugin Name,

   `pluginslug` to your-plugin-slug
 </details>